carnisj/bcdi/README.rst

  * Merlin
  * Eiger2M
  * Eiger4M
+ * Dummy (user-defined pixel size and pixel number)

 The following classes are implemented:

+ * Beamline and corresponding child classes (one per supported beamline)
- * Detector
+ * Detector and corresponding child classes (one per supported detector)
- * Diffractometer and corresponding child classes (one per beamline)
+ * Diffractometer and corresponding child classes (one per supported beamline)
+ * RotationMatrix: used in methods from Diffractometer to generate rotation matrices
  * Setup

+In scripts, the initial step is to declare a detector instance and a setup instance with the related parameters (see the class documentation).
+The beamline and the diffractometer are not meant to be instantiated directly, this is done internally in Setup.

 .. bcdi.experiment end